IndexLibrorumProhibitorum/Project-Mesa/README.md

 ## Version History
 - **v1.0 (May 2, 2024):**
   - Initial release of Gaea Mesa assets.
-First set of files uploaded.
+Set of Mesa decals uploaded.

 ## Feedback and Contributions
 Feedback, suggestions, and contributions to improve the Gaea Mesa assets are welcome!
 If you have ideas for additional decals, textures, or improvements, feel free to submit a pull request or open an issue on GitHub.
 You can also contact me through the FAF Discord.